bobkopp/bobkopp.github.io/_pages/about.md

 He has served on sea-level rise expert groups for the states of [New Jersey](https://climatechange.rutgers.edu/resources/climate-change-and-new-jersey), [Maryland](http://www.umces.edu/sea-level) and [California](http://www.oceansciencetrust.org/projects/updating-californias-sea-level-rise-guidance/) and the cities of [Boston](https://www.boston.gov/departments/environment/climate-ready-boston) and [New York](http://www1.nyc.gov/site/orr/challenges/nyc-panel-on-climate-change.page).

-From 2017-2021, Professor Kopp served as director of the In addition to the [Rutgers Institute of Earth, Ocean, and Atmospheric Sciences (EOAS)](http://eoas.rutgers.edu/).
+From 2017-2021, Professor Kopp served as director of the [Rutgers Institute of Earth, Ocean, and Atmospheric Sciences (EOAS)](http://eoas.rutgers.edu/).
 In addition to the Rutgers  [Department of Earth & Planetary Sciences](http://geology.rutgers.edu/) and EOAS, he is a member of the [Rutgers Climate Institute](http://climatechange.rutgers.edu) and the [Rutgers Energy Institute](http://rei.rutgers.edu/).
 He is affiliated with Rutgers graduate programs in [Atmospheric Sciences](http://atmos.rutgers.edu), [Geological Sciences](http://eps.rutgers.edu), [Oceanography](http://marine.rutgers.edu), [Statistics](http://statistics.rutgers.edu), and [Planning and Public Policy](http://policy.rutgers.edu/).